Business Plan Anxiety Removed

 Why write a business plan in the first place?
 For two primary reasons.

 Number one, there is a dual quality nature operating in the material world.
 Everything has its mate.
-To be complete the mates must be together operating as one interactingwhole.
-In this case abstract and concrete are the opposite mates.
-Bring them together andyou get action.
+To be complete the mates must be together operating as one interacting

 The written plan is the matter.
 When idea and matter come together you get a real world.
 The big bang effect happens every time you think up an idea and write a plan for it.
 It's that simple.

 This concept is similar to husbands and wives.
 The two are dual mates, opposites.
-Marriedcouples are,
+Married

 More financially stable,